godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_advanced.rst

 GDScript is a Dynamically Typed language.
 As such, its main advantages are that:

--  The language is very simple to learn.
+-  The language is simple and easy to learn.
 -  Most code can be written and changed quickly and without hassle.
 -  Less code written means less errors & mistakes to fix.
 -  Easier to read the code (less clutter).